hirakendu/boosted_trees/doc/spark_mllib_boosted_trees_md/spark_mllib_boosted_trees.md

 .

-If no header file is provided, all features are considered to be continuous.
+If all features are continuous, a header file need not be present and instead `0` can be specified as an argument.

 ### Synthetic data generation